CMSgov/dpc-static-site/CODE_OF_CONDUCT.md

 ## Acknowledgements

-This CODE_OF_CONDUCT.md was originally forked from the [United States Digital Service](https://usds.gov) [Justice40](https://thejustice40.com) open source [repository](https://github.com/usds/justice40-tool), and we would like to acknowledge and thank the community for their contributions.
+This CODE_OF_CONDUCT.md was originally forked from the [United States Digital Service](https://usds.gov) and the [Justice40](https://thejustice40.com) open source [repository](https://github.com/usds/justice40-tool), and we would like to acknowledge and thank the community for their contributions.